DaliaArchive/BackEndChallenge_001/README.md

 	- name: XX3
 	- last_update: 2113-12-12

-#### _[History]_ get a Robot's attributes changes
+#### _[History]_ gets the robot's attributes changes

-The inspector is interested in knowing the evolution of a robot so he asks for the changes on the attributes that have been done for this specific robot.
+The inspector is interested in knowing about the evolution of the robot, so he asks for the changes on the attributes that have been done for this specific robot.

 ##### Example:

-The inspector asks for history of the Robot _XX1_, the system responses with the next information:
+The inspector asks for the history of the robot _XX1_, the system responses with the following information:

 - 2112-11-28 10:23:24
 	- type: create
 	- changes:
-		- stature: [] -> [100cm]
+		- size: [] -> [100cm]
 		- weight: [] -> [10kg]
 		- status: [] -> [good conditions]
 		- color: [] -> [white]